aws-samples/ec2-classic-resource-finder/README.md

 * The IAM user which runs the script must have `organizations:ListAccounts` `sts:GetCallerIdentity` and `sts:AssumeRole` permissions
 * The IAM user which runs the script must be able to assume the role specified in each account in the organization (If STS AssumeRole fails, we simply skip running the input script against that account)
-* The role name for the role being called must exists in every AWS account within the organization and have the same name (If STS AssumeRole fails, we simply skip running the input script against that account)
+* The role name for the role being called must exist in every AWS account within the organization and have the same name (If STS AssumeRole fails, we simply skip running the input script against that account)
 * The role being called must have permissions to run all commands specified in the script.
 (For Classic-Resource-Finder see the permissions section above.)
 * If ExternalID is required, you must specify the value in the input for Multi-Account-Wrapper
 * The AWS CLI and JQ must be installed and configured as well as any other dependencies of the called script